-The Top 5 Low Top Basketball Shoes (2023)
+The Top 5 Low Top Basketball Shoes (2024)

 Here’s the weird thing about low top basketball shoes.
-The data shoes that people who wear mid or high top shoes on the court are just as likely (if not more so) to injure their ankle as compared to someone wearing a low top.
+The data shows that people who wear mid or high top shoes on the court are just as likely (if not more so) to injure their ankle as compared to someone wearing a low top.
 And yet, people have stuck to their belief that this type of shoe is just not the right shoe for the basketball court.

 If you’re willing to trust the science and not your gut, you’ll find that there are a few low top shoes on the market that have everything you’re looking for in a solid on court performer.
 These are shoes that are durable, have the right level of cushioning, and provide killer ankle support, top notch traction and elite levels of comfort.